Targu Jiu Travel Guide: Brancusi, Things to Do & Where to Stay

-I can say that I was really impressed with the city, especially the central areas that we roamed around.
-A really pleasant surprise to see that Targu Jiu grew up so nicely since my last visit many years ago.
+I was really impressed with the central areas we visited during our day trip.
+It was a pleasant surprise to see how nicely the city has grown since I last visited, many years ago.

-So let’s find out more about Targu Jiu in today’s article: top things to do and see, where to stay (hint: an AMAZING hotel!) and some personal impressions on this hidden gem in Romania.
+So let’s find out more about Targu Jiu in today’s article: top things to do and see, where to stay (hint: an AMAZING hotel!) and some personal impressions about this overlooked destination in Romania.

 Where to stay in Targu Jiu?

 Without a doubt, the best hotel in Targu Jiu is Hotel Anna.
-You must check it out – although it’s a three star hotel, it is better than most I have visited in Romania, no matter their star rating.
+You must check it out – while it’s a three-star hotel, it offers a lot more than most I have visited in Romania, no matter their star rating.

 anna hotel targu jiu

-Amazing room designs (although the rooms are a bit on the small side), comfortable large beds, extremely clean and with very friendly staff.
-This is difficult to find no matter the cost, but Hotel Anna is actually fairly priced!
+Amazing room designs, all of them soundproofed, comfortable, large beds, extremely clean and with very friendly staff.
+This is difficult to find, no matter the cost, but Hotel Anna is actually fairly priced!

-It’s also located close to the city center and the main attractions in the city, right across the street from a supermarket.
-I am sure you’ll love this place, even though it doesn’t look like much from the outside – it’s worth at least checking it out.
+It’s also located close to the city center and the main attractions, right across the street from a supermarket.
+I am sure you’ll love this place, even though it doesn’t look like much from the outside.
+Trust me, it’s great!

 Click here to check out Anna Hotel in Targu Jiu

-Targu Jiu: Top Things to See and Do
+Top Things to See and Do in Targu Jiu

-Also, for a short visit (a weekend or at least a full day), Targu Jiu has plenty to offer, especially if you’re into nature and art.
+For a short visit of a weekend or even a full day, Targu Jiu has a lot to offer, especially if you’re into nature and art.

 I told you that Romania’s greatest sculptor, Constantin Brancusi, lived here, so you can check out some of his art for free in various places in the city.